 The parts of my to do list system

 My system starts with my favorite planning tool, The Roadmap planning tool.
-This is a super affordable, easy to use Google Sheet that keeps track of all the major moving parts of any project I’m working on.
+This is a free, easy to use Google Sheet that keeps track of all the major moving parts of any project I’m working on.
 From my business, to my personal life, this tool covers it all.
-Luckily for all of you, it’s super affordable and you can download it here.

 Next I have my Current To Do list (which I keep as a tab along with The Roadmap and the Long Term To Do in a single workbook).
 At the top of my Current list are my priorities.
 Ideally there is just 1 here, but more realistically there are 3-5 (but no more than 5).

 My priorities mostly stay the same, week to week, until I’ve either accomplished them or moved on to the next major phase of whatever I’m doing.
 For each priority, I assign a percentage of time I need to dedicate to that item.
 75% of my time (or more) should go to my top 1-2 priorities.
 The other 2-3 priorities are for smaller things I might need to keep in mind, but that don’t take much time.

 Because it’s difficult for me to narrow my focus that much (I like to do lots of things at once), to the right of my ‘priorities’ I have an area for the things that are coming up next which I call ‘Later.’
 I keep these things muted in a light grey and off to the side so they don’t distract me when I’m working or creating tasks.
 But it helps my mind to relax and focus knowing that I’ve at least ‘captured’ what’s coming next on my plate.

 This is how this looks for me right now: